IMAP-Hi

 How It Works

-ENA particles enter the instrument through the ring shaped collimator encircling a signal processing unit in the sensor head.
+ENA particles enter the instrument through the ring shaped A device at the entrance to a sensor instrument that narrows a beam of particles or waves, such as light or energetic neutral atoms, into a more parallel or aligned stream.
+This helps improve the precision and accuracy of measurements or imaging by reducing the spread of the beam; the “gateway” into a sensor. encircling a signal processing unit in the sensor head.
 The collimator defines the range of directions from which incoming particles can enter the instrument at any given moment, channeling them toward a ring of ultra thin carbon foils that convert the neutral ENA particles into positively charged ions.

-An electrified deflector shield surrounds the entire sensor head preventing charged solar wind particles from entering the collimator.
+An electrified deflector shield surrounds the entire sensor head preventing charged A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. particles from entering the collimator.

-This part of the instrument consists of two electrically charged plates that guide ions within a specific energy range through the analyzer's U-shaped gap and into the time of flight or TOF detector system.
+This part of the instrument consists of two electrically charged plates that guide ions within a specific energy range through the analyzer's U-shaped gap and into the A measure of the flow of events. of flight or TOF An instrument which is used to discover that something is present somewhere, or to measure how much of something there is. system.
 The ESA is stepped through a set of 9 voltage settings to select ions within 9 different energy ranges.

 The TOF detector uses the time it takes for a particle to travel between a pair of ultra thin carbon foils to determine the particle's velocity.

-The combination of velocity from the TOF measurement and energy from the ESA allows the signal processing unit to distinguish between true heliosphere ENAs and unwanted background particles.
+The combination of velocity from the TOF measurement and energy from the ESA allows the signal processing unit to distinguish between true The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation.
+ENAs and unwanted background particles.
 The part of the sky that the ENA arrived from is determined by the direction that the instrument was pointing at the instant the ENA entered the collimator.

 Explore the IMAP-Hi Model